luyunghsiang/yhluweb/source/research.rst

 - If you want to get Dr. Lu recommendation letters, think about what you want to accomplish before he writes the letters.
-Dr. Lu's letters state observable facts, such as (1) whether you have published a paper?
+Dr. Lu's letters state observable facts, such as (1) whether you have published a research paper?
 (2) is your software used by anyone else?
 (3) have you create research data used by anyone else?

-- Dr. Lu does not write letters that say anything like "This student works very hard" or "This student learns a lot" or "This student enjoys my class".
+- Dr. Lu does not write letters that say anything like "This student works very hard" or "This student learns a lot" or "This student enjoys my class" or "This student smiles to everyone"

 - Before Dr. Lu writes letters for you, he will ask you for your project reports and presentations.
 Make sure you keep these